Summary

 Use the format:

-.Example: To store
+objectKey.keyName.Example: To store

-from the response below, useResult.QuoteId
+QuoteIdfrom the response below, useResult.QuoteId.

 $.[0].objectKey.keyName[0].value